a-z-listing/a-z-listing/readme.txt

 = How do I show posts from a specific category only =

 This can be achieved using the shortcode or PHP.
+In these examples the generic phrase `taxonomy` and `term` are used to describe the concept.
+The default taxonomies provided by WordPress are called "Categories" and "Tags".
+Their slugs are `category` and `post_tag` respectively.
+Each Category and Tag are then known as "terms".
+You need to use the slug for each individual category or tag in place of the example slugs (i.e. `term-slug`, `term1-slug`, and `term1-slug`).

 **Shortcode method**